karmaniverous/blog/_posts/2022-07-13-hello-again-world.md

 [DotNetNuke](https://www.dnnsoftware.com/) database backup to migrate to WordPress.

-It's on a Zip drive someplace. :roll_eyes:
+It's on a Zip drive someplace. 🙄

 So the platform is the thing, almost more than the words.
 You want writing to be easy and pleasant, so you spend years of perfectly good writing time building